ctruciosm/ctruciosm/README.md

 ### Hi everyone 👋

 I am Assistant Professor of Quantitative Methods in the **Faculty of Business Administration and Accounting** at the **Federal University of Rio de Janeiro** - Brazil.
-Some things about me:
+About myself...

 - I am a peruvian guy based in Brazil since 2010.
 - I hold a PhD in Statistics from University of Campinas (UNICAMP) - Brazil.